 Right: "The spirit of American radicalism is destructive and aimless . . . .
 On the other side, the conservative party . . . is timid, and merely defensive of property . . . .
 It does not build, nor write, nor cherish the arts, nor foster religion, nor establish schools."

 - Following a person's name professor emeritus should appear in lower case.
 Example: Professor Emeritus Robert Whitlach and Robert Whitlach, professor emeritus.
 When plural, Professors Emeriti is correct: Professors Emeriti Whitlach and Davidson.

-- Always hyphenate e-mail.
-E-mail addresses in text should be in italics and not underlined.
+- As of September 2017, the word email is not hyphenated.
+Email addresses in text should be in italics and not underlined.

 - Following are formal Knox facility names followed by accepted alternative names and acronyms:

 Auxiliary Gymnasium (Auxiliary Gym)

 Blodgett Baseball Field

 Dorothy Johnson '39 and Richard Burkhardt '39 Language Center

 E. & L. Andrew Fitness Center